 On PS5, there are already plenty of options for those who enjoy wielding heavy weaponry and unloading lead into bad guys.
 The following list represents the best FPS games on PS5, but it's not up to us — the running order is entirely decided by you.
 By rating any FPS titles on the console, you'll be having a direct impact on this page.
 Use the search bar below to find a game, then leave a rating to influence this list.

-A game will need at least 50 ratings before it's included in this article.
+A game will need at least 50 ratings in order to show up in this article.
 Reckon an important FPS game is missing from the list?
 Make sure to rate it, and once it has enough, it'll take its rightful place among the rest.

 Best PS5 Games

 - Best Co-Op Games on PS5

 - Best Platformers on PS5

 - Best Indie Games on PS5